Stackeduary/Web-Application-Security/Tasks.md

 # Homework 2: Cookies and Clickjacking
 - `hw2part1.php?csp=[true, false]`
   - Set a cookie `hwCookieName=hwCookieValue` so that it should be a session cookie and only available to `/hw2part1.php` [1p]
-  - Define a query parameter `csp` so that `false` would allow only same origin embed the page and `true` would not allow any pages.
+  - Define a query parameter `csp` so that `false` would allow only same origin to embed the page and `true` would not allow any pages.
 [1p]
   - Query parameter `csp` must be set to either `true` or `false`.
 Reject the other cases with HTTP 200 and a message such as 'Your request is not accepted'.
 [0.5p]
 - `hw2part2.php?part=[1, 2]`
   - `part=1` clickjack so that a click would click `Magic Button` in `hw2part1.php` [1p]